harshdeepsinghin/DSA_0596/Notes/observations.md

 ```

-In C, you can't assign values to an array using the syntax `A[size] = {1,2,3,4,5};` outside of the declaration.
+In C, you can't assign values to an array using the syntax `A[size] = {1,2,3,4,5};` after the declaration.
 This syntax is only allowed at the time of declaration.

-If you want to initialize an array after declaration, you can assign values to individual elements using a loop or by direct assignment, as shown in the previous examples.
+If you want to initialise an array after declaration, you can assign values to individual elements using a loop or by direct assignment, as shown in the previous examples.

 Here's an example of how you can initialize an array after declaration: